peanutbutterclassic/insync/README.md

     * Feedback

 <!-- Content to be included in final readme -->
-Distinction Performance
-At this level, a learner will have achieved all pass and merit criteria, as described above, and will demonstrate characteristics of high-level performance as described below:

-Characteristics of performance at DISTINCTION level:

-The learner has documented a clear, justified rationale for a real-world application.
-The development of the project has resulted in a fully-functioning, interactive web application.
+### Aim

-The finished project is judged to be publishable in its current form with an evidenced professional-grade user interface and interaction adhering to current practice.
+The website provides a fully-functioning, interactive web application with professional-grade user interface and interaction adhering to current best practice.

 There are no logic errors in the code.
 Where there is a clear breach of accepted design/UX principles or accepted good practice in code organisation, these are fully justified, appropriate and acceptable to the target user.
 It matches the design and demonstrates the characteristics of craftsmanship in the code.
 The resulting application is original and not a copy of any walkthrough projects encountered in the unit

 Amplification (craftsmanship):